lfishRhungry/zbanner/README.md

 - PFRING driver(optional on Linux)
 - lua5.3/5.4(optional for lua probe support)

-All of them can be installed on Windows in some way you like but always easier on Linux like Ubuntu22:
+All of them can be installed on Windows in some way you like but always easier on Linux like Ubuntu(e.g. 22/24):

 ```
 sudo apt install \